-An Alcohol Beverage Privilege License is required for any establishment selling alcohol beverages for consumption on or off premises within the city limits of Peachtree Corners.
-This category represents 2% of total general fund revenues.
-The 2024 estimated amount is computed based on the current level of alcohol beverage license holders.
+An Alcohol Beverage Privilege License is required for any establishment selling alcoholic beverages for consumption on or off premises within the city limits of Peachtree Corners.
+This category represents 3% of total general fund revenues.
+The 2025 estimated amount is computed based on the current level of alcohol beverage license holders.